chathurikaEdesilva/SampleAmazonTestAutoProject/README.md

 > cd $project_home

+3. Open TestData.properties file and give the username, password and given name

+4. Provide the driver path in the Configuration.properties file

-3. Open a terminal and issue the command to clean the repository
+5. Open a terminal and issue the command to clean the repository

 > mvn clean

-4. Run the repository
+6. Run the repository

 > mvn test